HJIM van Gasteren: Early life

-Henriëtte is the youngest in a family of four.
-Her father was a clog maker and mailman.
-Since her childhood she has been writing, drawing and cooking.
+Henriëtte is the youngest in of four siblings.
+Her father worked as a clog maker and mailman.
+From a young age, she has been writing, drawing and cooking.
 She attended the Schoevers Academy in Nijmegen and worked as an executive secretary from 1983 till 2000.

-Writer to photographer
+Transition to photographer

-In 2005 Henriëtte resumed writing.
-Her culinary erotic story Kalfsbraadstuk op tagliatelle met een zachte saus van witte port en kaas (Veal roast on tagliatelle with a smooth sauce of white port and cheese) was published in: Raadselige Roos 2005, a collection of stories that had entered the competition for prose and poetry of the Literary Cafe for the Venray-region.
+In 2005, Henriëtte resumed writing, and her culinary erotic story Kalfsbraadstuk op tagliatelle met een zachte saus van witte port en kaas (Veal roast on tagliatelle with a smooth sauce of white port and cheese) was published in: Raadselige Roos 2005, a collection of stories from a regional literally competition for the Venray-region.